 Is my work email private?

 If an email system is used at a company, the employer owns it and is allowed to review its contents.
-Messages sent within the company as well as those that are sent from your terminal to another company or from another company to you can be subject to monitoring by your employer.
-This may include web-based email accounts such as Gmail and Yahoo as well as instant messages.
+Messages sent within the company as well as those that are sent or received to or from another person or company can be subject to monitoring by your employer.
+This may include Internet-based email accounts such as Gmail and Yahoo Mail as well as instant messages.

 Employees should assume that their email is being monitored and is not private.
 Several workplace privacy court cases have been decided in the employer's favor.
 See for example:

-Are emails to an employees's attorney protected by attorney-client privilege?
+Are emails to an employee's attorney protected by attorney-client privilege?